HSB3119-22080296/Group-10/README.md

 Conclution Social security in the Boston area is quite good with crime rates falling mostly below51%.
 This is a positive sign because house prices are greatly affected by this facture

+Conclusion:
+Through analyzing the above charts, we can see that there are many factors that affect house prices.
+Understanding these factors is not only useful for investors and buyers but also for policymakers in improving the quality of life in urban areas.